 A patient is bleeding out and needs an X-ray and an operation.
-While the patient is being wheeled from X-ray to the emergency room and to the theatre, the medical staff are busy making a lot of calls.
+While the patient is being wheeled from X-ray to the emergency room and to the theatre, the medical staff are busy making a lot of calls on their phones.
 Send for blood, order lab tests, reserve the operating theatre.

 This can take too much time.

 Did you know that there’s a better way?
-You and other medical professionals could use professional radios for your daily communications.
+Instead of phones, you and other medical professionals could use professional radios for your daily communications.

 Still not sure if radio communication is right for you?

 Learn the truth about TETRA in hospitals and how to introduce TETRA to hospitals - download these documents:

 Using TETRA in hospitals can bring great benefits.
 But how do you go about it?